Raku-Steering-Council/Papers/papers/Raku_Steering_Council_Code.md

   allows anyone to suggest, discuss, and agree to on major changes to Raku.
-The Problem Solving process is described at [Raku/problem-solving](https://github.com/Raku/problem-solving) and is intended to be the main way major Raku decisions are reached.
+The Problem Solving process is described at [Raku/problem-solving](https://github.com/Raku/problem-solving) and is the preferred way to reach major decisions that impact Raku.

 * **The Core Team** – Contributors to the Raku language who are trusted to make changes to major Raku repositories.
 Criteria for